Polish Institute and Sikorski Museum: Governance

 The institute is governed by a Council which elects the Executive Committee from among its members who run the day-to-day business of the institute.
 The chairman heads the Council and Executive Committee.
 Membership consists of honorary members (nominated by the AGM), full members chosen by the Council, life members by single donation and annual members.

-Since its inception the institute has had seven chairmen:
+Since its inception the institute has had eight chairmen: